-The decision to buy a property in Perth is a major financial undertaking and you should consider a cost effective pre-purchase building inspection report before signing a contract for the purchase.
-This important decision should be supported by knowledge of the physical state of the property so that you can avoid substantial hidden costs.
+The decision to buy a property is a major financial undertaking and you should consider a pre-purchase building inspection report before signing a contract for the purchase.
+This decision should be supported by knowledge of the physical state of the property so that you can avoid substantial hidden costs post-purchase.
 Knowing the condition of the property will enable the buyer to make a better informed decision as to whether to proceed with the purchase.

 It is worth noting that if the property isn’t going to auction, you can make your offer subject to a satisfactory pre-purchase building inspection report.
-This special condition is added into the contract as an annexure and it gives you a set timeframe to organise the inspection and if you then produce a report identifying defects of a particular level you can terminate the contract and get your deposit back.
-However, if the property is going to auction, your only option is to arrange the structural inspection prior to making a bid so timing is much more critical.
+This special condition is added into the contract as an annexure and it gives you a set timeframe to organise the inspection.
+If you produce a report identifying defects of a particular level, you can terminate the contract and ask for your deposit back.
+However, if the property is going to auction, your only option is to arrange the structural inspection prior to making a bid, so timing is much more critical.

 The Annexure related to the requirement of building inspection report will usually qualify that an Architect, a Registered Builder or an Engineer is to provide a building structural report in accordance with Australian Standards confirming that the Property is free from structural defects.
-The presence of defects will only be relevant when defects are a "Structural Defect".
-"Structural Defects" means a fault or deviation from the intended structural performance of a building element and is a major defect to the building structure of sufficient magnitude where rectification has to be carried out in order to avoid unsafe conditions, loss of utility, or further deterioration of the building structure.
+The presence of defects will only be relevant when they present as a "Structural Defect".
+A "Structural Defect" consists of a fault or deviation from the intended structural performance of a building element and is a major defect to the building structure of sufficient magnitude where rectification has to be carried out in order to avoid unsafe conditions, loss of utility, or further deterioration of the building structure.

 It is important to note that structural defects do not include any non-structural elements, e.g. roof, plumbing and roof covering, general gas, water and sanitary plumbing, electrical wiring, partition walls, cabinetry, windows, doors, trims, fencing, minor structures, non-structural damp issues, ceiling linings, floor coverings, decorative finishes such as plastering, painting, tiling etc., general maintenance, or spalling of masonry, fretting or mortar rusting.
 The main objective of the pre-purchase building inspection and the building inspection report is to uncover any significant issues.
-However, at Rotaru Building Consultants we believe that our approach is very thorough in highlighting even the non-structural defects of a property so that our Clients obtain a better appreciation of the condition of the property.
+At Rotaru Building Consultants, our approach is very thorough and includes any of the non-structural defects of a property so that our Clients obtain a better appreciation of the condition of the property overall.

 In Perth the pre-purchase building inspection and reporting is to be undertaken by a qualified inspector with appropriate professional indemnity insurance.
 It is essential that the inspector engaged to carry out the pre-purchase inspection can provide independent and objective advice to the buyer with no bias or conflict of interest.
 If the pre-purchase building inspection report reveals the existence of structural defects the buyer will have a range of options available such as having the issues rectified by the seller or withdrawing the offer.

-A typical pre-purchase building inspection for residential buildings in Perth, and throughout Australia, must be conducted in accordance with the Australian Standard AS4349.1-2007.
+A typical pre-purchase structural inspection for residential buildings in Perth, and throughout Australia, must be conducted in accordance with the Australian Standard AS4349.1-2007 Pre-purchase inspections - Residential buildings .
 Whilst a close and careful scrutiny of a building is to be conducted, the inspection is visual in nature and does not involve destructive testing or dismantling.
 As a summary, the key areas to be inspected are: